 A fixed place of business includes (but is not limited to) a place of management; a branch; an office; a factory; a workshop; an installation or structure for the exploration of natural resources; a mine, oil or gas well, quarry, or other place of extraction of natural resources; or a building, construction, or installation project.
 However, a company is not regarded as having a UK PE if the activities for which the fixed place of business is maintained or which the agent carries on are only of a preparatory or auxiliary nature (also defined in the statute).

 The OECD, under Action 7 of its BEPS Action Plan, has recommended a widening of the scope of the PE definition in Article 5 of the OECD Model Tax Convention.
-It is intended that the amended definition will be incorporated into bilateral double taxation conventions via a multilateral instrument.
-The United Kingdom has not yet, however, announced any changes to the domestic statutory definition of PE to reflect the OECD recommendations.
+It is intended that the amended definition will be incorporated into bilateral double taxation conventions via a multilateral instrument (MLI).
+The United Kingdom is only adopting limited elements of the PE articles in the MLI.

 Special rules exist to explain how the PE's profits should be evaluated for UK tax purposes (see the Branch income section for more information).